12 Tips for Holiday User Acquisition

-In 2017 Q4, shopping/retail category led strongest year-over-year growth share during holidays with m-commerce showing spikes on Black Friday, Cyber Monday and Alibaba’s Singles’ Day.
-The mobile spending momentum continues into early Q1 with significant increases before/on Christmas day and New Year’s.
+Holiday shopping throughout Q4 spikes around Black Friday and Cyber Monday, and the mobile spending momentum continues into early Q1 with significant increases before and on Christmas day and New Year’s.

-That said, advertising throughout the entire holiday season may not make sense for your apps if you don’t want to go head-to-head with e-commerce brands.
+That said, holiday user acquisition throughout the entire season may not make sense for your apps if you don’t want to go head-to-head with e-commerce brands.
 If you’re not in the e-commerce space, you may opt out of Black Friday and Cyber Monday and focus on the periods that lead up to Hanukkah or Christmas with holiday-themed content or special offers.

 As we know, eCPM and cost per install (CPI) tend to be higher throughout the holiday season, particularly leading up to each holiday.
-In other words, it is important that you make sure:
+With this in mind, make sure that:

-1) Your holiday advertising is worth it for your app (see tip #3)
+- Your holiday advertising is worth it for your app

 During the holidays, competition is fierce — and well-established brands have deep pockets.
 As Colette Nataf at Step One Growth points out, brand marketers will be looking to target broad groups in high-income areas.
 So, try doing the opposite.
 Avoid (or focus less on) prime geos like New York, LA, and San Francisco and think about smaller, less prominent areas where your app is still likely to thrive.